Forms Related To Publication 550

 Form 8886, Reportable Transaction Disclosure Statement

-Use Form 8886 to disclose information for each reportable transaction in which you participated.
+Use this form to disclose information for each reportable transaction in which you participated.

 Form 8949, Sales and Other Dispositions of Capital Assets